learn-co-students/datastructures-LL-immersive-alum/README.md

 # Linked Lists

-Let's make a mutable, singly linked list class. **You can assume all data will be NSStrings**
+Let's make a mutable, doubly linked list class. **You can assume all data will be NSStrings**

 ## Requirements